TeamUnibuc/GeneticSnake/README.md

     6. distance to wall/tail right
     7. distance to wall/tail up
     8. distance to wall/tail left
-    9. distance to food down
-    10. distance to food right
-    11. distance to food up
-    12. distance to food left

 # Output:
     1. probability of going down